ldijkman/Hey_Electra/README.md

 Easy Home Automation

+No external apps or services needed (bonjour app & NTP time)

 each device automaticly scanned linked URL list of all other devices in local network

 no IP numbers but human friendly logical http://*.local addresses like http://living.local ,http://kitchen.local etcetera